What harmful conditions do the guards have? Harmful production factors

 Harmful factors, depending on the duration and intensity of exposure, can become dangerous.

-Legislation regulating the procedure for organizing medical examinations
+Legislation regulating the organization of medical examinations

-1. Labor Code of the Russian Federation (Articles 69, 212, 213, 266, 328).
+1. Labor Code Russian Federation(Art.
+69, 212, 213, 266, 328).

 4. Industry documents.

 According to Art.
-212 of the Labor Code of the Russian Federation, the obligation to organize mandatory medical examinations rests with the employer.
-The employee must undergo a medical examination in cases prescribed by law.
-If the employer does not fulfill the obligation to carry out medical examinations, then when checked by the labor inspectorate, a fine is imposed on the organization and responsible officials or the organization is threatened with suspension of activities.
-If the employee does not pass the medical examination due to his own fault in due time or refuses to pass it, he is not allowed to work, and he is not paid for downtime.
+212 Labor Code In the Russian Federation, the obligation to organize mandatory medical examinations rests with the employer.
+The employee must undergo a medical examination in cases provided for by law.
+If the employer does not fulfill the obligation to conduct medical examinations, then during the inspection labor inspectorate

-If the employee does not pass the mandatory examination due to the fault of the employer or due to circumstances beyond the control of the parties, then the forced downtime is compensated to him in the amount of 2/3 of the average salary (according to Articles 76 and 157 of the Labor Code of the Russian Federation).
+, a fine is imposed on the organization and responsible officials or the organization faces suspension of activities.
+If an employee does not undergo a medical examination on time due to his own fault or refuses to undergo it, he is not allowed to work, and he is not paid for downtime.
+If the employee does not pass due to the fault of the employer or due to circumstances beyond the control of the parties, then the time of forced downtime is compensated to him in the amount of 2/3 of the average wages(according to Articles 76 and 157 of the Labor Code of the Russian Federation).

 Types of medical examinations

-Each of these physical examinations can be:
+Each of these medical examinations may be:

-1. The preliminary (carried out before the conclusion of the employment contract).
+1. Preliminary(carried out before conclusion employment contract).
 The list of employees who are required to undergo such medical examinations is established by law.
-The direction for such an examination is issued by the employer on the letterhead of the organization.
+The direction for such an inspection is issued by the employer on the organization’s letterhead.

-3. Extraordinary (carried out at the request of employees in accordance with medical recommendations).
+3. Extraordinary(carried out at the request of employees in accordance with medical recommendations).

-When determining the degree of harmful and hazardous production factors for different professions, the values \u200b\u200bof MPL and MPC are used, the values \u200b\u200bof which can be found in reference publications of labor safety standards:
+When determining the degree of harmful and dangerous production factors for different professions The values of MPL and MPC are used, the values of which can be found in reference publications of occupational safety standards:

 The most dangerous and harmful professions

-1. Mining operations
+1. Mining work

 2. Industry and agriculture

-3. Plumbers, electricians, pipelayers, mechanical engineers
+3. Plumbers, electricians, pipe layers, mechanical engineers

 4. Firefighter